elaraai/elara-utils/README.md

 - `path_membership.ts` - Determines which paths each node belongs to by analyzing participation across all possible routes between start and end
 - `shortest_path.ts` - Finds the path with minimum total weight from start to end node using Dijkstra's algorithm for weighted graphs
 - `critical_path.ts` - Identifies the longest path through a project network to determine project duration and critical tasks for scheduling
-- `subgraphs_from_sources.ts` - **Optimized O(V + E)** - Extracts subgraphs by connected components containing specified source node types with dramatic performance improvements for large graphs
-- `subgraphs_from_targets.ts` - **Optimized O(V + E)** - Extracts subgraphs by connected components containing specified target node types with dramatic performance improvements for large graphs
+- `subgraphs.ts` - **Optimized O(V + E)** - Extracts subgraphs by connected components with optional node type filtering, with dramatic performance improvements for large graphs
 - `all_paths_to_targets.ts` - Finds all paths from any sources to specific target nodes using forward traversal
 - `index.ts` - Exports all path analysis procedures